 All our staff are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989 and understand the role they may have in these assessments.
-Our SENDCo and Headteacher help staff to understand their role and the opportunities available, including any partnership work especially with social care and the local arrangements put in place by Nottinghamshire Safeguarding Children Partnership (NSCP) and share how to access the NSCP website and training opportunities.
+Staff, particularly the safeguarding team, are encouraged to continuously upskill, utilising Nottinghamshire Safeguarding Children Partnership (NSCP) and further County wide training opportunities.